Benmont Tench: Music career

 Mudcrutch eventually evolved into Tom Petty and the Heartbreakers.

 In addition to playing piano and Hammond organ with the Heartbreakers, Tench is also a session musician, having recorded with dozens of notable artists.

 Songs written by Tench and recorded by other artists include "You Little Thief", a top 5 UK and Australian hit for Feargal Sharkey in 1985, and "Never Be You" (co-written with Petty), which was featured on the Streets of Fire soundtrack album and became a #1 US Country hit for Rosanne Cash, also in 1985.
 Tench has received two ASCAP songwriting awards: in 1995 for "Stay Forever" (performed by Hal Ketchum) and in 2001 for "Unbreakable Heart" (performed by Jessica Andrews).
 This was also recorded by Carlene Carter in the early 1990s.
 He also wrote songs for Kimmie Rhodes ("Play Me A Memory") and Lone Justice ("Sweet, Sweet Baby (I'm Falling)").

 Other bands and solo career

-In 2008, Tench became part of a supergroup, initially named The Scrolls, now officially known as Works Progress Administration (W.P.A.).
+In 2008, Tench became part of a supergroup, initially named the Scrolls, now officially known as Works Progress Administration (W.P.A.).
 The band is composed of Tench, Sean Watkins (guitar), Sara Watkins (fiddle), Glen Phillips (guitar, vocals), Luke Bulla (fiddle), Greg Leisz (various), Pete Thomas (drums), and Davey Faragher (bass).
 The group released a self-titled album in September 2009.
-Tench penned one of the songs on the album, named "The Price," sung by Sara Watkins and himself.
+Tench penned one of the songs on the album, named "The Price", sung by Sara Watkins and himself.
+A fan of the Replacements, he would join them on stage.